HECVAT Category

 Have you implemented an intrusion prevention system (network-based)?

-This question is asking whether your organization has implemented a network-based intrusion prevention system (IPS).
+Network defense is what's being checked, specifically whether you have deployed a network-based intrusion prevention system (IPS).

 Do you employ host-based intrusion prevention?